Husby, Stockholm: Location

 Husby is situated in the northern part of Stockholm, within the Järvafältet area, and is bordered by Akalla to the northwest and Kista to the southeast.
 The area was originally a rural farmstead known as Husby Gård, established in the early 19th century.
 The land was acquired by the Swedish state in 1905 for military use but was later incorporated into the City of Stockholm in 1949.
 The modern construction of Husby began in 1972 as part of the Million Programme, a large-scale housing project, and was completed by 1977.
 The streets of Husby are named after cities in Norway e.g Oslo, Bergen, Trondheim, Isafjord, etc. There are many runestones in the surroundings of Husby, dating back to the viking times.

 Husby is connected to the Stockholm Metro line via the blue line, with the journey taking approximately 20 minutes.
 The subway station was opened in 1977 and has two entrances, one in the main plaza of Husby, located in Trondheimsgatan, and the secondary one in Bergengatan.

 Demographics

 A significant proportion of the population has a foreign background, with 76.9% of women and 74.1% of men having a non-Swedish background.
 It has had a majority foreign background population since 1991.
 The area is ethnically diverse, with residents originating from various parts of the world, including Asia, Africa, and Europe.

+In 2024, 88.7% had a foreign background.